Skip to main content

 tip

 This gives your AI enough options without overwhelming it.
-Create multiple focused bundles rather than one massive bundle.
+Create multiple focused MCP servers rather than one massive MCP server.

 • Campaign tools (Smartlead, Mailchimp)